 Once you have your data in Azure Sentinel, you may want to monitor it in a manner to see how much data is coming in, what type of events you are having, and other things, so the best practice is to use built-in workbooks as a starting place.

 You can take those workbooks and customize them if you have to as a next step, but the built-in workbooks will give you a lot of good sources as a really good starter.
 Microsoft just released a new workbook called ‘Security Operations Efficiency‘ workbook and this is great because it shows you how many incidents were created over time, what type of rate are you closing these incidents in terms of how long it’s taking?
-What types of closing is, is it a false positive?
+What type of closing is, and is it a false positive?
 Is it a true positive?
-You can see what kind of incidents you are getting, how they are being triaged, how fast they are being triaged?
+You can see what kind of incidents you are getting, how they are being triaged, and how fast they are being triaged?

 This will really help you to manage your Security Operations Center (SOC) efficiently.